cyrusimap/cyrus-sasl/docsrc/sasl/developer/programming.rst

 ---------------------------------------------------

-* A client makes a few calls (explained later) to initialize SASL.
+* A client makes a few calls to initialize SASL.

 * Every time the client application makes a new connection it should make a new context that is kept for the life of the